oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

   See {{redirect-to-web}} for details.

 "native_callback_uri":
 : OPTIONAL.
 Native client app's redirect_uri, claimed as deep link. *native_callback_uri* is invoked by authorization server's user-interacting app to provide its response.
-When invoked, *native_callback_uri* accepts the redirect_uri parameter:

-  "redirect_uri":
-  : REQUIRED. url-encoded redirect_uri from authorization server's user-interacting app, including its respective response parameters.

-If native_callback_uri is included in a native authorization request, authorization server MUST forward the native_callback_uri in any subsequent request to a downstream authorization server.
+If native_callback_uri is included in a native authorization request, authorization server MUST include the native_callback_uri when federating to any other authorization server.

 Specific implementations as well as extensions to this specification MAY define additional parameters to be used at this endpoint.